LizzyonGit/fruits-hold-em/README.md

 - __How to play modal__

   - When you click **How to play**, the corresponding modal opens with information on how to play the game.
+You can close this modal by clicking **Close** or **X** in the top right corner.

 ![How to play modal](docs/screenshots/features-navbar.png)

 - __Game section__

-  - The game section holds three columns, a **HOLD** button under each column, and a **GO** button at the bottom.
+  The game section holds three columns, a **HOLD** button under each column, and a **GO** button at the bottom.
 Here is where you play the game.

+     __GO button__

      - You click **GO** to start the game so the columns get filled with fruits, and from there, you just click **GO** to 'spin' the columns each time.

+     __HOLD buttons__

      - You can click **HOLD** to prevent the column above it to spin.
 The **HOLD** button changes from green to red with the button text **HELD**, and it changes back when you click it again.
 When you hold two columns, the third **HOLD** button becomes disabled so you can not hold three columns.
 If you enable one of the two **HELD** buttons again, the disabled button gets enabled again.

-  Your chosen held columns stay held between the spins, but the buttons get reset at the start of a new round.
+     - Your chosen held columns stay held between the spins, but the buttons get reset at the start of a new round.

-  When you have a winning row in the middle, all **HOLD** buttons and the **GO** button become disabled until the new round starts with reset fruits.
+     __Winning row__

-  When you have a winning middle row, the background for the row changes from red to green with a golden border, and a text appears above the columns with **WINNER!!**.
+     - When you have a winning middle row, the background for the row changes from red to green with a golden border, and a text appears above the columns with **WINNER!!**.
+Regardless of how many spins you have left, the round ends with a winning row.
+The round's final display of fruits displays for one second, and during this time, all **HOLD** buttons and the **GO** button become disabled, until the new round starts automatically with reset fruits.

+     __No winning row__

+     - When you have zero spins left and no winning combination, the round ends just like when you would have a winning combination; the final spin's fruits display for one second, during which **HOLD** and **GO** buttons are disabled, and a new round starts automatically after that.

 ![Game section before start](docs/screenshots/game-before-start.png)